 In 2016, an international evaluation of all published reports of twice-washed sperm used for assisted reproduction identified no incidences of HIV transmission in over 11,000 cycles of IVF/ICSI.

-UK surrogacy laws support surrogacy for LGBT couples in UK just like it supports surrogacy for singles in UK.
+UK surrogacy laws support surrogacy for LGBT couples in UK just like it supports surrogacy for singles in the UK.
 The procedure will remain the same and the couples have to file for a parental order to gain the custody of the born child.

 At Gaia fertility, we specialize in finding and connecting intended parents seeking surrogacy solutions with the most appropriate, competent, state-of-the-art clinics throughout the world, offering a variety of programs.

-Connect with one of our coordinators today for the best and most affordable solutions regarding surrogacy in UK!
+Connect with one of our coordinators today for the best and most affordable solutions regarding Gestational surrogacy in UK!